Backpacking the Santa Monica Mountains’ Backbone Trail

 See our recommendations in our Best Synthetic Jackets article.
 Check out our Best Down Jackets guide if you prefer down for its better warmth-to-weight ratio.

-SUN SHIRT:
+SUN SHIRT

-WIND SHIRT:
+WIND SHIRT

 Since I left my rain jacket at home, I carried my so-small-and-light-you-don’t-know-it’s-there Montbell Tachyon wind shirt, which proved invaluable while hiking during the early morning and late afternoon chill, and when the wind picked up as we navigated across gusty ridgelines.
-See our Best Men's Windbreaker jackets guide or Best Women's Running Jackets guide for more recommendations.
+See our Best Men's Windbreaker jackets guide or Best Women’s Windbreaker Jackets guide for more recommendations.

-HIKING PANTS:
+HIKING PANTS

 I am a through-and-through shorts hiker, but I fell in love with Mammut’s Runbold Pants a few years back, and they’ve become a layering staple on all of my backpacking trips.
 I warm up quickly when hiking, but I love starting and ending the day with these lightweight, quick-drying pants over my shorts; the leg holes are just big enough to slide them off over my shoes.
 See our guides to the Best Women's Hiking Pants and Best Men's Hiking Pants for more recommendations.

 I generally only carry underwear for sleeping since I hike in shorts with a built-in liner, but I do love GoLite’s ReActive undies, which are made from recycled bottles—although sadly, they don’t seem to manufacture them (or any of the fantastic ReActive line) anymore.
+For recommendations for Men’s and Women’s Hiking Underwear, check out these stories.

-WARM HAT:
+WARM HAT

 Again, do not let the “Sunny SoCal” thing lead you astray—it gets cold here at night, especially when you’re traipsing around right next to the Pacific Ocean.
 I was very happy to have my REI wool beanie on hand for cool mornings and evenings.

-SUN HAT:
+SUN HAT

 I love using a trucker hat (my current rotation is one from Trail Sisters, an organization that creates community and provides support for women interested in trail running)—they’re lightweight and breathable.
 When used in combo with a hooded sun shirt, they keep just about all of my delicate areas protected.
 Check out our Best Sun Hats guide for more recommendations.

-GLOVES OR MITTENS:
+GLOVES OR MITTENS

 My favorite backpacking gloves for 3-season conditions are a pair of Icebreaker merino glove liners that are meant to go under larger snow mitts, and these were plenty warm enough for this trip.
 See our Best Winter Gloves guide for more recommendations on lightweight but warm gloves.